In this article

 • They offer fewer rewards and perks

-In this guide, we'll provide a detailed explanation of how secured and unsecured credit cards work, so you decide which type to choose for your business.
+In this guide, we'll provide a detailed explanation of how secured and unsecured credit cards work, so you can decide which type to choose for your business.

 What is a secured credit card?